42-Short/shortinette/rust/subjects/04/README.md

 * Only dependencies specified in the allowed dependencies section are allowed.

-* Every exercise managed by cargo must be part of a virtual Cargo workspace, a single `workspace.members` table must be declared for the whole module.

 * You are _not_ allowed to use the `unsafe` keyword anywere in your code.